nicolaspearson/node.api.boilerplate/README.md

 6. Run `npm start` to run the application.
 7. Run `npm run serve:prod` to run the server in a production environment.
 8. Run `npm run test:unit` to execute the unit tests.
-9. To customize, update the configuration parameters in `./config/default.yml` / `./config/production.yml` and the docker compose .yml files
+9. To customize, update the configuration parameters in `./config/default.yml` or `./config/production.yml` and the docker compose .yml files

 ### Auth and Credentials